High Availability Configuration Example

 On the primary node only, perform the following:

-• Navigate to System > High Avail Sync
+• Navigate to System > High Availability

-• Set Remote System Username to admin.
+• Set Remote System Username to admin

 Note